Dronelander74/sim-racing-setups/acc/acc-setup-spec/README_CONTRACT.md

 All numeric values **must originate exclusively from real ACC setups** (official presets or verified community setups) and be traceable via a declared source.

+### Domain-Specific Constraints (Non-Structural)

+The field-manifest defines structure, paths, and modifiability only.
+Domain-specific constraints (e.g. wet vs dry tyre pressure targets, temperature-dependent heuristics) are **explicitly enforced outside the manifest** via deterministic policies or post-processing guards.

+In particular:
+- In Wet conditions, tyre pressure targets differ significantly from Dry conditions.
+- Such constraints MUST NOT be encoded in the field-manifest.
+- The AI MUST operate within these external constraints when generating or adjusting values.

 ## 7. Versioning & Integrity